 The Defense Language Aptitude Battery is an 82 minute test that military services use to measure a service member's ability to learn a foreign language.

 The DLPT (Defense Language Proficiency Test) is designed for individuals who are already fluent in a specific foreign language needed by the military.

-The GED Locator and GED Practice consist of 5 tests, one for each GED subject area.
+The GED Locator consists of 5 tests, one for each GED subject area.
 The GED locator measures the level of study for each area.
 If preparation is needed, individualized lessons will be created utilizing workbooks and DVDs to assist in preparing for the GED test.
-The GED Practice Test is administered once the GED preparation is complete.
-The GED Practice Test is computerized and will give the examinee a good idea of how well they would score on the actual GED.
 Please call (928) 269-5614 for more information.

 SAT (Scholastic Aptitude Test) scores are used as a college admission requirement and student placement instrument.
 The SAT is a reasoning test that consists of 10 sections that measure critical reading, mathematics, and writing.
 DANTES funds one administration for eligible military service members, on either the SAT or the ACT Assessment.
 The Education Center does not schedule SAT administrations in July- September as the SAT Program shuts down their scoring system in summer to prepare for national testing in October.
 We recommend that you use the ACT during this period.
 Study guides are available at the Station Library or online at www.militaryonesource.com.

 The TABE (Test of Adult Basic Education) is a 90-minute multiple-choice test that measures an individual's knowledge of math, reading, and language.
 This test is used to qualify an active duty member with an ASVAB GT score of 99 or below for Tuition Assistance and for verification of a service member’s reading comprehension level.